 Can I still plan for study abroad and meet with an advisor?

 Yes!
 The Education Abroad office is open and our advisors and staff are available to help you plan for future study abroad.
 Study abroad planning can take 6-12 months, so continuing to explore programs and learn about application steps will help you have a solid plan in place once international travel resumes.
+Schedule an appointment.

 How should I prepare for an upcoming meeting with my study abroad advisor?